gear-foundation/gear-wiki/docs/examples/onchain-nft.md

 ## Conclusion

-Gear provides a reusable [library](https://github.com/gear-foundation/dapps-gear-lib/tree/master/lib/src/non_fungible_token) with core functionality for the gNFT protocol.
+Gear provides a reusable [library](https://github.com/gear-foundation/dapps/tree/master/contracts/gear-lib/src) with core functionality for the gNFT protocol.
 By using object composition, that library can be utilized within a custom NFT contract implementation in order to minimize duplication of community available code.

-A source code of the on-chain NFT provided by Gear is available on GitHub: [on-chain-nft/src](https://github.com/gear-foundation/dapps-on-chain-nft).
+A source code of the on-chain NFT example is available on GitHub: [on-chain-nft](https://github.com/gear-foundation/dapps/tree/master/contracts/on-chain-nft).

-See also an example of the smart contract testing implementation based on `gtest`: [on-chain-nft/tests](https://github.com/gear-foundation/dapps-on-chain-nft/tree/master/tests).
+See also an example of the smart contract testing implementation based on `gtest`: [on-chain-nft/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/on-chain-nft/tests).

 For more details about testing smart contracts written on Gear, refer to this article: [Program Testing](/docs/developing-contracts/testing).